PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-#Requires-Additions.md

-Currently however, this is untrue, as `#requires` statements are allowed by the parser/tokenizer anywhere in a script and then effectively hoisted to the top of that script, no matter where they are placed.
+Currently however, this is untrue, as `#requires` statements are allowed by the parser/tokenizer anywhere in a script and then effectively hoisted to the top of that script to be checked before any part of the script is executed, no matter where they are placed.

 This RFC proposes the following changes:

 * Only allow `#requires` at the top level of a script, before any lines that are not comments (i.e. with the intention that a hashbang can still work, just before any executable PowerShell code).
-Placing `#requires` anywhere will cause a parse-time error.
+Placing `#requires` anywhere after will cause a parse-time error.
 This would be a **breaking change**, albeit one that the documentation already claims to be in force.
 * Using `#requires` in the interactive console will cause a parse-time error.
 This could be a **minor breaking change**, since currently PowerShell throws a [pipeline